OtterBrowser/otter-browser/README.md

 * [Mail client](https://github.com/OtterBrowser/otter-browser/issues/37)
 * RSS client

 A more complete list is available in the *TODO* file.
 Details on already implemented features are available in the *CHANGELOG* file.
+If you have an idea that has not yet been proposed or refused, feel free to [open a new issue](https://github.com/OtterBrowser/otter-browser/issues/new).

 ## Install